hadiset/blog.hafi/src/content/blog/deploy-second-wp-docker.md

 Deploying multiple WordPress sites on a single VPS with limited resources is absolutely possible — as long as the architecture is planned carefully.
 Using a **shared database service** is one of the most effective optimizations, especially for low-spec servers.
 It reduces overhead, keeps your containers lightweight, and prevents your VPS from freezing under load.

-This approach may not be the traditional “full microservices” pattern, but for real-world constraints like a 1-core, 1 GB RAM VPS, it’s a practical and reliable solution.
-With Docker Compose, NGINX, and a shared MariaDB service, you can run multiple independent WordPress sites efficiently without sacrificing stability.

 I hope this walkthrough helps anyone who’s trying to achieve a similar setup.
 If you have suggestions or improvements, I’d be happy to learn from your experience as well.